hbrobotics/hbrc_ros_robot_platform/electrical/master_board/rev_a/to_do.md

 * (DONE) Route NWOW_ESTOP, NMOTOR_FAULT, and NBTN_ESTOP to U7
 * (DONE) The remaining bits are a PCB revision (00=>A, 01=>B, 10=>C, 11=>D).

+## Misc.

+* (DONE) Recenter the PCB center to (100, 100)
+* Verify HTSSOP vs TTSOP
+* The 2x6 shrouded connector is missing one side of shroud.
+* Clean up traces.
+* Finish ground stitching.
+* Verify that driver chip footprint is truly ground.
+* Reannote the PCB.
+* Add board name, revision, date, etc to artwork.